Proximal MCMC for Bayesian Inference of Constrained and Regularized Estimation: Introduction

-where $\thetabf$ is a parameter specifying a model, $\ell(\thetabf)$ is a log-likelihood quantifying lack-of-fit between the model parameterized by $\thetabf$ and the data, $g(\thetabf)$ is a penalty function that promotes the recovery of parameter estimates that have a desired structure, and $\rho$ is a nonnegative regularization strength parameter that trades off model fit encoded in $\ell(\thetabf)$ with the desired structure encoded in $g(\thetabf)$.
-Canonical examples of penalty functions for $g(\thetabf)$ include the $\ell_1$-norm which incentivizes recovery of sparse models and the nuclear norm which incentivizes recovery of low-rank models.
-To date, most work has focused exclusively on point estimates without quantifying the uncertainty in the estimates.
-Lacking tools for assessing the uncertainty in findings from regularized models, practitioners often resort to classical inference tools designed for fixed models.
-This practice can lead to seriously inflated type I error and is partly to blame for the reproducibility crisis in science \citep{ioannidis2005most}.
+where $\thetabf$ denotes model parameters, $\ell(\thetabf)$ denotes the log-likelihood and quantifies the lack-of-fit between the model and the data, $P(\thetabf)$ is a regularization function that imposes structure on parameter estimates, and $\rho$ is a nonnegative regularization strength parameter that trades off the model fit encoded in $\ell(\thetabf)$ with the desired structure encoded in $P(\thetabf)$.
+Canonical examples of regularization functions include the $\ell_1$-norm that promotes sparsity and the nuclear norm that promotes recovery of low-rank models.
+To date, most work has focused exclusively on estimating $\thetabf$ without quantifying the uncertainty in the estimates.
+Lacking tools for assessing uncertainty in findings from regularized models, practitioners often resort to classical inference tools designed for non-regularized models.
+This practice will substantially inflate the type I error and lead to unreproducible scientific discoveries.

-This challenge has motivated the development of post-selection inference techniques such as simultaneous inference \citep{BerkBrownBujaZhangZhao12PostSelectionInference, BachocPreinerstorferSteinberger2020PostSelectionInference, Kuchibhotla20PostSelectionInference} and selective inference \citep{LeeSunSunTaylor2016PostSelectionInference, choi2017postpca, taylor2018postglm}.
+This issue has motivated the development of post-selection inference techniques such as simultaneous inference \citep{BerkBrownBujaZhangZhao12PostSelectionInference, BachocPreinerstorferSteinberger2020PostSelectionInference, Kuchibhotla20PostSelectionInference} and selective inference \citep{LeeSunSunTaylor2016PostSelectionInference, choi2017postpca, taylor2018postglm}.
 A closely related approach calculates confidence intervals for coefficients of high-dimensional linear models through bias-correction \citep{vandeGeerBuhlmannRitovdezeure14DebaisedLasso, ZhangZhang14DebiasedLasso, JavanmardMontanari14DebiasedLasso}.
-Most of this literature, however, focuses on variable selection through the $\ell_1$-penalty.
-Extending these strategies to more complicated penalties and constraints is not straightforward.
-Moreover, caution is warranted when reporting these confidence intervals because their interpretation (e.g., conditional on the selection event) can be quite different from traditional ones.
+Most of this literature, however, focuses on variable selection through the $\ell_1$-regularization.
+Extending these strategies to other regularizations and to problems involving constraints is not straightforward.
+Moreover, caution is warranted when reporting these confidence intervals because their interpretation (e.g., conditional on the selection event) differs from traditional ones.